Krist Novoselic: Post-Nirvana (1995–present)

 In 2012, Novoselic and Grohl partnered with Paul McCartney on the song "Cut Me Some Slack", which was composed specially for the soundtrack of the documentary Sound City, directed by Grohl.
 The song was first shown on December 12, 2012, at the 12-12-12 festival, which brought together music stars for the victims of Hurricane Sandy in New York.
 The song was received well by critics.
 Allmusic called it a "tune with an immediate hook [and] melody".
 The song won the Grammy award for Best Rock Song in 2014.
 The partnership was referred to as "Sirvana" by Novoselic, referring to "Sir Paul McCartney".

-On April 17, 2016, Novoselic performed "Helter Skelter" with Paul McCartney in Seattle as part of the One on One tour.
+On April 17, 2016, Novoselic performed "Helter Skelter" with McCartney in Seattle as part of the One on One tour.
 In November 2016, Novoselic confirmed that he was in the process of writing new music.
 Novoselic then founded the band Giants in the Trees in 2017, featuring band members Jillian Raye, Erik Friend and Ray Prestegard.
 He also played in the band Filthy Friends, contributing bass and accordion on their debut album Invitation.
-He also collaborates with Lepidopterist and author Robert Michael Pyle with the musical project Butterfly Launches from Spar Pole.
+He also collaborates with lepidopterist and author Robert Michael Pyle with the musical project Butterfly Launches from Spar Pole.
 In late July 2017, Giants in the Trees released their first song, "Sasquatch", which features a music video Novoselic joked as "costing over 2 million U.S. dollars to produce".
 Giants in the Trees' first album was released in late 2017.
 Giants In The Trees' second album, Volume 2, was released in 2019.
 In 2020, Giants in the Trees dissolved, with Novoselic attributing the dissolution to COVID-19.

-Novoselic has been currently working with musicians such as Soundgarden's Kim Thayil, alongside Matt Cameron, with production being handled by Jack Endino, as a new band, called 3rd Secret.
-A self-titled album was released in April 2022, with eleven songs recorded at The Bait Shop, in Ballard, Washington, as well as Novoselic's home, on which Novoselic contributed acoustic guitar, accordion, and bass.
+In late 2021, Novoselic worked with musicians such as Soundgarden's Kim Thayil, alongside Matt Cameron, with production being handled by Jack Endino, as a new band, called 3rd Secret.
+A self-titled album was released in April 2022, with eleven songs recorded at The Bait Shop in Ballard, Washington, as well as Novoselic's home, on which Novoselic contributed acoustic guitar, accordion, and bass.
 In June 2023, 3rd Secret released their second studio album The 2nd 3rd Secret featuring Novoselic.